 If it weren’t for Lois Lane, I’d probably never have become an English teacher.
-Of course I dreamed of having superpowers like Superman, but if I couldn’t be him, I could definitely be his powerful love-interest Lois.
+Of course, I dreamed of having superpowers like Superman, but if I couldn’t be him, I could definitely be his powerful love-interest Lois.
 She was feisty, fallible, relatable, and above all… human in non-human, truly impossible, situations.

 Most days she and I have the same spelling capabilities and I don’t shame myself for it because Lois NEVER did, and this lady had a Pulitzer!
 The fact that she always ran into danger and always did the right thing simply because it was the right thing to do has always inspired me.

 I tell you this all to make my next point, superheroes and their tales can be so influential to young minds.
-Their heroics continue to influence as adults.
+Their heroics continue to influence us as adults.
 This is why I’d argue that finding ways to incorporate their tales, values, and characteristics in the classroom is a valuable addition.

 I know I have always prided myself on being a comic book connoisseur, but even if you don’t read the comics you’ve learned what superheroes are all about through television, movies, and people talking about them on the streets.
 What is the appeal?
 Is it their powers?
-Or is it that they embody a way of life that we wish we could have.
-We want to believe that if terrible things happen, we’ll step up and doing something about it.
+Or is it that they embody a way of life that we wish we could have?
+We want to believe that if terrible things happen, we’ll step up and do something about it.

 Kids feel the same way, which is why I created a “Senesac’s Hero’s Code of Ethics” in place of a rule chart.
 Each line started with a “Heroes will…” statement.
-Next to each behavior expectation I placed a symbol of a DC superhero which represented that expectation.
+Next to each behavior expectation, I placed a symbol of a DC superhero which represented that expectation.

 "Dreams save us.
 Dreams lift us up and transform us.
 And on my soul I swear until my dream of a world where dignity, honor and justice becomes the reality we all share, I’ll never stop fighting.
 Ever!” – unknown author.